 Refusing to Let Critical BIL Stay: AITA for Setting Boundaries?

 AITA for refusing to let my critical BIL stay after years of mocking me as 'not a real wife'?
-Opinions divided as I navigate family dynamics and boundaries.
+Opinions are divided as I navigate family dynamics and boundaries.

 Original Post